 Today’s post focuses specifically on the benefits of running while pregnant and for this topic, I brought in a running coach who specializes in working with pregnant and postpartum women.
-Montana and I got to know each other over Instagram (you can follow Montana here and here’s my IG if you don’t follow me) and I’m so excited to work with her once I deliver!
+Montana and I got to know each other via Instagram (you can follow Montana here and here’s my IG if you don’t follow me).
 I’ll hand it over to her now to share more about pregnancy running as a coach who specializes in that!

 Hi!
 I’m Montana DePasquale.

 I’m a certified running coach who works with everyone from sub-3:00 marathoners and Boston qualifiers to newbie runners and run-walkers.
 If you have big running goals and want to get there with a smart, safe, evidence-based approach, I’m your girl!
 Most recently, I’ve started specializing in working with pregnant and postpartum women.
 I provide accountability, support, and education on how to safely run while pregnant – as well as how to return to running postpartum.
 I’m educated in all the latest research on pre- and post-partum running to give you peace of mind – and also to help you free up some mental space, which is often much-needed for mamas and mamas-to-be!
 I am a runner of 13+ years myself, and a new mom to baby Brady, born in March 2020.
 You can find more info on me and my coaching services here!